zimmertr/Kubernetes-Manifests/Jira_Software/README.md

         - Username: jira
         - Password: >Password set in vars.yml<
     6) Click 'Next' and wait for the Postgres database to be configured by Jira.
+        - If Jira fails to connect with Postgres, allow additional time for the Postgres container to finish starting.
         - You tail `tail` the logs for the Jira pod on Kubernetes to watch the progress.
     7) From there, you can click `Next` and finish configuring the software as normal.

+**TODO:**

+    1) Figure out a way to allow this to scale to more than one pod.

 **Deletion:**